TheAmeliaDeWitt/Glowstone-1/docs/CODE_OF_CONDUCT.md

-# Glowstone Code of Conduct
+# Code of Conduct

 ## Purpose

-One of the Glowstone Project's top priorities is to foster an open and welcoming environment.
+One of the Limestone Project's top priorities is to foster an open and welcoming environment.
 As such, it is our responsibility as contributors and maintainers to ensure our project is inclusive and harassment-free for everyone — regardless of their characteristics.
 This includes (but is not limited